dvdmtw98/notes/My Vault/Information Security/Introductory Concepts/Cyber Defense Frameworks.md

 ![unified-kill-chain|600](../images/unified-kill-chain.png)

 Phase 1: In - Attacker tried to establish a initial foothold - Make of the 1st 9 stages
-Phase 2: Through
+Phase 2: Through - Attack seeks to gain additional privileges -  Covers Stages 9 to 14
-Phase 3: Out
+Phase 3: Out - Action of Objective of Attack - Covers Stages 15 to 18

 ### Diamond Model of Intrusion Analysis